-Suboxone is a drug offered as medication assisted treatment (MAT) as an alternative to the drug methadone.
-As opposed to methadone, which is generally administered at a methadone clinic daily, Suboxone prescriptions can be given by licensed Suboxone doctors in West Virginia, .
-Suboxone was the first drug that passed FDA approval to be prescribed by a doctor to treat addiction to opioids.
-This has increased the resource and treatment options available to people in West Virginia seeking opioid addiction treatment.
+Suboxone is a substance offered as medication assisted treatment (MAT) in place of methadone.
+Unlike methadone, which is solely administered via a methadone clinic every day, Suboxone can be prescribed by a , Suboxone doctor licensed to prescribe the medication in West Virginia, .
+Suboxone was the first substance that passed government regulations to be prescribed by a medical doctor to treat addiction to opioids.
+This has increased the accessibility to recovery options and resources for people in West Virginia seeking opioid addiction treatment.

 Alternatives to Suboxone Treatment in West Virginia

 The medication Suboxone is a combination of two substances.
 Those substances are buprenorphine and naloxone, and the combination of the two has been approved by the FDA for opioid addiction treatment.
 However, in recent years Suboxone has received significant criticism due to the risks of addicts developing an addiction to this drug.
 There has also been an increase observed of addicts in MAT programs West Virginia having accidental overdoses.
 As a result, this has prompted others to search for alternative options.
 Alternative treatments addicts have sought out include methadone, going cold turkey, Subutex, or vivitrol.
 Various options are available and each patient should look into each option available with their physician before choosing which will be most effective to overcome opioid addiction.